DiscoverWithAI/discoverwithai.github.io/documents/Project_Description.typ

   == Problem analysis

-  When talking about holiday travels, both short (2 to 5 days) and long (from 1 to about 2 weeks), some platforms that look for the best prices of flight tickets already exist, as well as those for hotel bookings.
+  When talking about holiday travels, both short (2 to 7 days) and long (from 2 to about 3 weeks), some platforms that look for the best prices of flight tickets already exist, as well as those for hotel bookings.
 Some websites or forums are also well focused on presenting points of interest and most popular attractions; however, searching all information on your own becomes very dispersive and frustrating.
 The *latent problem* our solution is willing to solve is about inefficient preparation of holiday travels.
-Specifically, the problem can be more accurately described in the following "sub-problems":
+Specifically, the problem can be more accurately described in the following "sub-problems" which a customer could selectively have:

-  - *Time saving* - thus the process of searching for information on the Internet could require a significant amount of time, especially when looking for points of interest in places the traveler is unfamiliar with, additionally causing boredom and various difficulties.
-Moreover, sometimes it is difficult for the user to compare alternatives;
+  - *Time saving and personalization* - thus the process of searching for information on the Internet could require a significant amount of time, especially when looking for points of interest in places the traveler is unfamiliar with, additionally causing boredom and various difficulties.
+Moreover, sometimes it is difficult for the user to compare alternatives or creating a personalized itinerary;

   - *Money saving* - scheduling the trip day-by-day can be particularly challenging, especially if finding the cheaper option is an important requirement for the user (for example, it could be difficult for the user to organize the desired trip while a certain museum offers special discounts);